ankechkina/frontend-project-46/README.md

 ### Difference calculator

 This is a program to display the difference between objects.
 It supports both flat and nested objects.
 The comparison result can be displayed in three formats - stylish (default), plain and JSON.
 You should use the option *-f* (*--format*) to change the format.
+It also supports two formats of input files - JSON and YAML.

 ### Setup